Learn how to grow your audience and showcase your agency’s goals, values, and achievements by creating your own LinkedIn Page.

 2. Department of Labor: Engage Professional Audiences

-LinkedIn has an estimated 66.8 million monthly active users in the US.
-And with a total user base of 850 million members in more than 200 countries and territories, it’s one of the world’s largest professional networks.
+By 2028, LinkedIn is expected to have over 209 million users in the US.
+With a user base of 1+ billion members in more than 200 countries and territories, it’s one of the world’s largest professional networks.

 That makes it the perfect platform to reach a professional audience.